Reinforcement Learning via Conservative Agent for Environments with Random Delays: Pseudo-code of Conservative-BPQL

-The proposed conservative agent can be seamlessly integrated into the BPQL framework with minimal modifications by deferring decision-making on the initial state until its maximum allowable delayed time step.
-Subsequently, all states become available for use in order.

-In the implementation, a temporary buffer $\mathcal{B}$ has been employed as in \citet{BPQL} to store the observed states, corresponding rewards, and historical actions, which enables the agent to access timely and delay-relevant historical information for constructing augmented states.
-Additionally, we assumed that the reward feedback is also maximally delayed in equivalent constant-delay environments, thereby the reward corresponding to the action $a_t$ is assumed to be $r_{t-{o_{\text{max}}}}$.

-Note that the augmented reward is a random variable that has to be determined based on the conditional expectation as discussed in section \ref{section-3.1}.
-This expected value can be empirically obtained through the use of replay buffer $\mathcal{D}$: Consequently, training the beta-critic and actor requires only the following set of experience tuples:
+The conservative agent can be combined with the BPQL framework with minimal modifications.
+Following \cite{BPQL}, a temporary buffer $\mathcal{B}$ has been employed to store the observed states, corresponding rewards, and historical actions, which enables the agent to access timely and delay-relevant historical information for constructing augmented states.
+Notably, the augmented reward can be empirically estimated through the use of replay buffer $\mathcal{D}$ Consequently, training the beta-critic and actor requires only the following set of experience tuples: